Table of Contents

 The Dry July Challenge

-Go ‘Dry’ with us this July and take on the Dry July challenge, challenge yourself to go dry for the whole of July.
-Join in with our challenge and see how ditching the booze and staying hydrated can really make a difference, to your health and to your weight.
+Go ‘Dry’ with us this July and take on the Dry July challenge.
+Challenge yourself to go dry for the whole of July.
+Join our challenge and see how ditching the booze and staying hydrated can improve your health and weight.

-4. Stay hydrated, drink at least 8 glasses of water every day.
+- Stay hydrated, drink at least eight glasses of water every day.

 Score your challenge

-During this challenge the aim is to complete all days alcohol free and gain bonus point for completing a caffeine or fizzy free day.
+During this challenge, the aim is to complete all days alcohol-free and gain a bonus point for achieving a caffeine or fizzy-free day.

-Very simply, you will score 1 point for an alcohol free day and a bonus point for a caffeine or fizzy free day or both for a maximum of 3 points each day, If you don’t complete an alcohol free day there are no bonus points on offer even if you achieve those goals.
+You will score 1 point for an alcohol-free day and a bonus point for a caffeine—or fizzy-free day or both, for a maximum of 3 points each day.
+No bonus points are offered if you don’t complete an alcohol-free day, even if you achieve those goals.

 Download the Dry July Scoring Sheet